phwl/elec3608-lab/labs/lab8-mm/README.md

     $ make mm-blas
     $ ./mm-blas
     Block size = 50, N = 1000
-    --- fn = mmul0, MFLOPS = 1623.47, elapsed time = 1.23193s, sum = 2555.77
+    --- fn = mmul0, MFLOPS = 1406.31, elapsed time = 1.42216s, sum = 2555.77
-    --- fn = mmul1, MFLOPS = 12492.7, elapsed time = 0.160093s, sum = 2555.77
+    --- fn = mmul1, MFLOPS = 36174.2, elapsed time = 0.055288s, sum = 2555.77
     ```

-    Depending on your machine, it might have a large improvement or none at all.
-The output above was from an x86 machine whereas my M1 Macbook was about the same speed as ```mm-1```.
-This is because the M1 Macbook is emulating an x86 machine.
-If you have the choice between x86 and M1, x86 will have much higher performance on this experiment.
-Note the speedup in your lab book.
+    Clearly there is room for improvement on our blocked implementation!
+Read (from other sources) about how matrix multiplication can be improved and implement a change to achieve the best improvement you can over the blocked implementation of the previous question (you must implement the technique yourself and can't use BLAS or other third party libraries).
+Marks will be awarded based on execution time but you must achieve exactly the same result (close to what would be expected in double precision arithmetic) as the original version.

 * (10%) Complete the course evaluation survey for ELEC3608 (yes we will give you a mark for this).